 Bringing Seasonal Items on a Sahara Desert Excursion

-Make sure you have some good sun block.
+Make sure you have some good sunblock.
 Other medication you might need to bring could include ibuprofen such as Advil, or acetaminophen for any aches you might feel and anti-nausea medication if you struggle with motion sickness because the camels’ rock back and forth as they walk and you will be on it for a minimum 1-2 hours.
-Bring your own bottle of water for drinking, hand sanitizers, wet wipes, and your own roll or toilet paper.
+Bring your own bottle of water for drinking, hand sanitizers, wet wipes, and your own roll of toilet paper.